Table of Contents

 Creating a Paperback for Amazon

 Paperback books must be 72 pages minimum, not including the cover.
-The default size for a paperback through Amazon KDP is 6″ x 9″ although other options can be selected.
 The Amazon KDP website accepts PDFs as the final format for the document to be published which makes generation using LaTeX convenient.

 You also don’t have to purchase an ISBN when publishing through Amazon KDP, they can assign you a free ISBN and even create a barcode for you!